 What are the downsides of the diet?

-How much weight someone can lose is really down to the individual.
+There's no secret method to Noom: how much weight someone can lose is really down to the individual.
 The Noom app doesn’t shop for you or cook for you – so if you don’t stick to the calorie limit, you won’t lose weight.

 Plus, a lot of nutritional information is lacking on the app as it’s mainly just about calories.